symbolic tools

 p_r = hilbert_space.to_matrix(P_R, operators=fermions, sparse=False)[1]

-• Initial state: $|\psi_{init}\rangle = \frac{1}{2}|E_+\rangle|0\rangle |E_-\rangle$
+• Initial: $|\psi_{init}\rangle = \frac{1}{2}|E_+\rangle|0\rangle |E_-\rangle$ (even parity on left, even on right)

-• Final state: $|\psi_{final}\rangle = \frac{1}{2}|O_-\rangle|0\rangle |O_-\rangle$
+• Final: $|\psi_{final}\rangle = \frac{1}{2}|O_-\rangle|0\rangle |O_-\rangle$ (odd parity on left, odd on right)

 We write these states as: